kuldeepkeshwar/filbert-js/README.md

 ## 🤝 How to Contribute

-Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the community! :muscle::purple_heart:
+Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the community! 💪💜

 Check out our [**Contributing Guide**](https://github.com/kuldeepkeshwar/filbert-js/blob/master/CONTRIBUTING.md)